 Bitcoin had been outed as the currency of choice by those buying illegal drugs and firearms, the mainstream media were either dismissive or aggressive, and a leaked FBI report stated that “…it will become an increasingly useful tool for various illegal activities beyond the cyber realm.”
 Add to that the fact that a user’s funds were liable to be stolen by hackers, and it seemed that Bitcoin was going to be out for the count at three years old.

 And then 2013 happened…

-Read Bitcoin – A History of the Future Part 2, and see how Bitcoin recovered from the 2011 collapse to reach new highs again, before China and Mt.
+Want to know what happened next in the Bitcoin story?
+Part 2 has you covered, where we see how it recovered from the 2011 collapse to reach new highs again, before China and Mt.
 Gox nearly sealed its fate.